-As a Commonwealth Honors College student, you have the option of living with other Honors students in the new Honors Residential Community.
+Many Commonwealth Honors College students live in the new Honors Residential Community.
 Home to about half of the students in Commonwealth Honors College, this state-of-the-art facility brings students, faculty, and staff together in a unique and exciting way at the University of Massachusetts Amherst.
 Designed with modern aesthetics by award-winning architects, this community brings new energy to the core of the campus; it complements nearby facilities and includes open green spaces for students to enjoy college life and all it offers.

 Housing in Commonwealth Honors College Residential Community includes: